directus/directus/docs/reference/environment-variables.md

 ### Local

 Local is the default username and password authentication driver for Directus.
+It requires no additional configuration.

 ### OAuth 2.0